-The Old Studio is a barn-like building where Thomas Cole created many of his most iconic and celebrated paintings.
+This studio is the where Thomas Cole created many of his major works.
 The building was restored in 2004 and is now furnished with his original easels and other art-making equipment and tools.